alanbueno/koa-template/README.md

 # koa-template
 A simple/clean Koa template with basic resources to start your koa api

-koa-template is a basic Restfull API template build on top of koa.js framework.
+koa-template is a basic Restful API template build on top of koa.js framework.

 ## Ready, set, go!
 Download the dependencies, create your SentryProject on [https://sentry.io/](https://sentry.io/), and run, just like that!